Wim T. Schippers: Plays

 Schippers made three television plays for the VPRO, Ondergang van de Onan (1976), Sans rancune (1987), and De bruine jurk (1988).
 In 1986 he drew international attention as theater director with Going to the Dogs, a 46-minute play that premiered in the Stadsschouwburg in Amsterdam and featured six Alsatian dogs reading newspapers, watching TV, barking at the screen when they saw another dog on it, and occasionally relieving themselves.
 The drama on stage continued the absurdity of his television work, but the real play, according to Schippers, was the audience watching dogs on a stage.

 Since Going to the Dogs he has periodically returned to the stage, with Wuivend graan (2007) (nominated for the Toneel Publieksprijs, an audience award), Wat nu weer (2009), and most recently Het laatste nippertje (2011).

 Voice work

-Schippers has voice-acted Ernie, Kermit the Frog, Guy Smiley, and Count von Count on Sesamstraat, the Dutch co-production of Sesame Street, ever since its first season in 1976.
+Schippers voice-acted Ernie, Kermit the Frog, Guy Smiley, and Count von Count on Sesamstraat, the Dutch co-production of Sesame Street, ever since its first season in 1976.
 With Paul Haenen, who does the voice of Bert, he wrote and recorded a slew of Bert and Ernie albums.

-He is also the voice of Happy in Disney's Snow White and the Seven Dwarfs in the Dutch dub from 1984.
+He was also the voice of Happy in Disney's Snow White and the Seven Dwarfs in the Dutch dub from 1984.